Implementation with Uncertain Evidence: Appendix

 Finally, suppose $E_{i}\not\downarrow s^{\prime }$ and $p_{i}(s)(E_{i})>0$.
 Under degenerate probabilities, this yields $E_{i}(s)\not\downarrow s^{\prime }$, so that $\forall e_{i}\in E_{i}(s)$, $s^{\prime }\in e_{i}$.
 From (e2), $e_{i}\in E_{i}(s^{\prime })$.
 Since this is true for all $e_{i}$ , we have $E_{i}(s^{\prime })\supseteq E_{i}(s)$, which is identical to (se2) under degenerate probabilities.
 We have, therefore established that (se1) and (se2) correspond to (e1) and (e2) under degenerate probabilities. \end{proof}

 Next, we consider the following question: Since articles can be named according to the subset of states in which they occur with positive probability, does it suffice to allow an agent to reveal a \textquotedblleft most informative\textquotedblright\ article of evidence rather than presenting an entire collection?
-More precisely, consider the following example evidence structure:
+More precisely, consider the following example evidence structure\footnote{ Please note that this example varies from the running example in its structure.
+It is an abstract example intended for illustrative purposes.}:

 In both states $M$ and $H$, agent A, the only agent with evidence variation always has the article $\{M,H\}$ and this is the most informative article which is available to her.
-If we were to only allow her to present one article of evidence, then there would be a perfect deception in both directions between the states M and H so that we would not be able to distinguish them using any mechanism.
-However, if we were to allow the submission of entire collections of evidence, then there is no perfect deception from state M\ to H (the article $\{L,M,H\}$ is not available often enough) and no perfect deception from state H to M (the article $\{L,M,H,U\}$ is not available often enough).
+If we were to only allow her to present one article of evidence, then there would be a perfect deception in both directions between the states $M$ and $H$ so that we would not be able to distinguish them using any mechanism.
+However, if we were to allow the submission of entire collections of evidence, then there is no perfect deception from state $M$\ to $H$ (the article $\{L,M,H\}$ is not available often enough) and no perfect deception from state $H$ to $M$ (the article $ \{L,M,H,U\}$ is not available often enough).
 Therefore, we can distinguish between these states.
 Thus, there is a loss of generality when restricting attention to the most informative article of evidence.
 In a deterministic evidence setting though, this restriction is without loss of generality, as can be seen in both \cite{BL2012} and \cite{BCS2020}.